In the End: Music video

 The video was co-directed by Nathan "Karma" Cox and LP's turntablist Joe Hahn (who have also directed the videos for "Pts.OF.Athrty", "Papercut", "What I've Done", "Bleed It Out", "Shadow of the Day", and "Leave Out All the Rest").
 The production design was by Patrick Tatopoulos who helped design and oversee the production of the non-CGI set.
 It won the "Best Rock Video" and was nominated for Video of the Year at the 2002 MTV Video Music Awards.

 The video premiered on MTV and MuchMusic USA the week ending October 6, 2001.

 In July 2020, the song became the second music video by the band to surpass one billion views, after "Numb".
 In April 2025, the music video became the second by the band to achieve 2 billion views on the platform.
-The video was uploaded twice by Linkin Park's YouTube channel.
-The video was first uploaded on March 4, 2007, in 240p format.
-The video was later re-uploaded on October 26, 2009, in 360p format.
-It was also reuploaded on the same day by the Warner Records YouTube channel in 480p format.
-The video was shot in 16:9 aspect ratio, and copies available on Linkin Park's (only first upload) and Warner Records YouTube channels are in 4:3 letterboxed format.
-The second reupload on Linkin Park's YouTube channel is in the native 16:9 aspect ratio.
-Upon the release of the 20th Anniversary Box set for Hybrid Theory, the video was then upgraded to HD quality.

 Critical reception

 "In the End" received positive reviews by contemporary rock music critics.
 VH1 ranked it number 84 on its list of the 100 Greatest Songs of the '00s.
 The song was also ranked number two by Loudwire on its list of "Top 21st century Hard Rock songs".
 At Stylus magazine, it was highlighted as a "nu metal classic".
 At Kerrang, it was included as part of "The Ultimate Nu Metal Mixtape".
 NME, however, was more critical of the song, calling it "...another slab of gormless MTV rap rock from the bottom of the food chain".